-The 177 miles (285 km) route goes villages, meadows, and of course a walk in the Black Forest.
+The 177 miles (285 km) route goes through villages, meadows, and of course a walk in the Black Forest.
 Stay in campsites or guesthouses.

 Hiking in Greece

-Some of the best trekking I’ve ever done in Europe was in the Vikos Gorge, in Northern Greece.
+Some of the best trekking I’ve ever done in Europe was in the Vikos Gorge in Northern Greece.

-Situated in the North Pindus Mountains, the Vikos Gorge is one if the biggest in the world and a stunning landscape to explore by foot.
+Situated in the North Pindus Mountains, the Vikos Gorge is one of the biggest in the world and a stunning landscape to explore by foot.
 There are long hiking trails everywhere, so you aren’t short of potential walks to do.
 It’s a great place to hike alone or with a travel buddy.

 The area is called the Zagori and encompasses 44 villages- together known as the Zagorohoria.
 The gorge itself is only 8 miles (12 km) long, but hiking overnight here allows you to explore the villages and surrounding area along the way.